saadkhan29/lesson-w05d01-rails-muse-one-to-many/rails-model-associations-song-model-step2.md

 Now, how can we relate the books that belong to a given author?
 We add an `author_id` field, or foreign key, to the books table.
 The `author_id` will be the `id` of the author who wrote  the book.

-### Set-up

-Make sure to `cd` into your Muse App directory.
-Some starter code is [here](https://github.com/marcwright/muse-wdir) if you want to clone.
-Be sure to pull the `artist-model` branch.
-That's the starting point for this lesson.

 <br>